 More Amish Salad Recipes

-I hope you enjoy your homemade Amish hot bacon dressing!
-And I would love it if you left me a comment and star rating below.
+I hope you enjoy homemade Amish hot bacon dressing!
+If you try this PA Dutch recipe, I would love it if you left me a comment and star rating below.
+Thank you!

 PA Dutch Hot Bacon Dressing Recipe